cloud-gov/cg-site/content/getting-started/one-off-tasks.md

 - /getting-started/cf-ssh/
 ---

-There are a couple of ways to run one off tasks in Cloud Foundry.
+There are a couple of ways to run one-off tasks in cloud.gov's version of Cloud Foundry.
 The most reliable way to do one-off tasks is by deploying a short-lived app.

 ## Disclaimers